Metal, Hardcore, Punk, Death Metal, Thrash Metal... whatever

 2010- Deth Red Moon, Pyre of Souls: Seasons of Pain, Left Hand Rise Above- Deth Red Sabaoth:

 Well, well, well.
 We’ve finally made it to the BEST of the later Danzig albums, Deth Red Sabaoth.
 Honestly, this record is the best record since 4p and highest charting (35th) since (4p charted at 29) and there’s a reason for that- It actually SOUNDS like a Danzig record.
 Sure, it’s not perfect, it does contain JUJU Bone, but it’s the 5th best Danzig record, and Johnny Kelly is the right guy on drums.
 Deth Red Moon should have been the lead single from this record, it’s the strongest song because, well, it sounds familiar.
 That’s the thing about most of DRS, it’s sound familiar, like Glenn is finally ready to embrace what made his namesake band so fucking popular in the first place.
 All three of the songs listed here are absolutely stunning, classic sounding Danzig tracks.
-Back again is some of the blues feel of earlier releases, a lot of it is because Tommy Kelly locks in the beat properly, which makes up for Tommy Victor’s mediocre lead work.
+Back again is some of the blues feel of earlier releases, a lot of it is because Johnny Kelly locks in the beat properly, which makes up for Tommy Victor’s mediocre lead work.
 Like Lost tracks, perhaps this record should just stand on it’s own and maybe without JUJU Bone and better cover art I would say that 100%, but again, that’s not the exercise for our mix tape.
 Danzig must hate stuff that’s really good because the Misfits Walk Among Us, all of the Samhain catalog and Lost Tracks and DRS are not streaming.

 2017- Last Ride, Pull the Sun- Black Laden Crown: